 How to Find Axisof Symmetry of a Parabola: A Step‑by‑Step Guide

 The axis of symmetry of a parabola is the invisible straight line that cuts the curve into two mirror‑image halves.
 This article explains the concept clearly, walks you through multiple methods to determine the axis, and answers the most frequently asked questions.
-Now, whether you are solving quadratic equations, graphing functions, or analyzing real‑world phenomena such as projectile motion, knowing how to locate this line is essential.
+Whether you are solving quadratic equations, graphing functions, or analyzing real‑world phenomena such as projectile motion, knowing how to locate this line is essential.
 By the end, you will be able to identify the axis of symmetry from an equation, a graph, or a set of data points with confidence.

 Understanding the Parabola